xmtp/XIPs/XIPs/xip-47-group-chat-permissions.md

 - `libxmtp` can be updated so existing groups can add new **Permission Policies** via the proto `map<string, MetadataPolicy> update_metadata_policy`.
 This means that if later on we want to add a new Permission Policy to groups, such as "The Ability to Mute Group Members," we can add it without breaking any existing groups.

-- Deprecation and upgrade of the Permissions or Metadata Extensions in an existing group's Group Context
+- Deprecation and update of the Permissions or Metadata Extensions in an existing group's Group Context

 - Existing groups will not be able to include an entirely new Permissions or Metadata Extension until all group members update to a new version of libxmtp and perform a "leaf node update" commit they updated their "supported capabilities."